-If you’re in a product based business you may need inventory, and equipment, vehicles, and so forth, and that all adds up quickly, as well as, often a larger facility.
+If you’re a product based business you may need inventory, and equipment, vehicles, and so forth, and that all adds up quickly, as well as, often a larger facility.
 Those costs can be a lot more that you need to fund, and it becomes very difficult to do it.
 Especially, in a climate where business loans are hard to get.

 Outsourcing is a way to take and place secretarial services outside, marketing services, accounting services.
-You can have other people doing those things for you on an as needed basis.
+You can have other people doing those things for you on an as-needed basis.
 Especially in the early going when you don’t have a lot of business generated yet, so you don’t really to bring the employee on and incur all of those costs.
 Later on, once your business is flying, then it will be time, perhaps, to bring some people on board.
 Then you’ll incur those employee costs, benefits costs, and so forth.
 At the get-go in order to keep those startup costs as low as possible, outsourcing lets you use it as you need it.

-Part-time, another way to minimize the money that you need, or the funding that you need to do your business is to start out slow, start our part-time.
-Many a business was started while an individual was working for another company, either during the day, or in the evenings.
+Part-time, another way to minimise the money that you need or the funding that you need to do your business is to start out slow, start our part-time.
+Many a business was started while an individual was working for another company, either during the day or in the evenings.
 Then taking the other free time that they had, and getting their business off the ground and going, because you already have a paycheck coming in.
 Your startup business doesn’t need to generate so much money that it can provide a salary for you yet.
 It’s a very, very safe way to get started, as long as you respect your current relationship with your employer, and you don’t violate it while trying to get your own business up and running.

 The fourth way is to strike a deal, perhaps with your current employer, or someone else that you know needs some services.
 Sometimes current employers will say, yeah you want to start your own business that’s fine, but I still want to work with you.
-In fact, I think you’re such a good employee, and you’re so valuable to us, we’ll provide some office space for you here, and some of the supplies, and other things that you need, if you’re willing to do our stuff for a while, in addition to other peoples work.
+In fact, I think you’re such a good employee, and you’re so valuable to us, we’ll provide some office space for you here, and some of the supplies, and other things that you need, if you’re willing to do our stuff for a while, in addition to other people’s work.

 It could be with your current employer, it could be with another company that you know of that’s willing to trade you some space and services, and so forth, in exchange for doing some work for them.
 Striking a deal with somebody can be a good way to hold those costs down and get started.